intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 is expected behavior.

+Note you can also connect outside of the firewall using ssh devcloud, but make sure your VPN is off.
+This will not work when at an Intel facility unless you connect to the outside network.

 ## 5.0 Connecting to Servers Running FPGA Development Software

 ### 5.1 Understanding available resources

 You are now logged into machine called login-2 (headnode).
 You cannot run compute jobs here.
 You need to run compute jobs on a powerful compute node server.

+launch Mobaxterm (your PC) --> ssh devcloud (login-2) --> devcloud_login (interactive compute_node) or devcloud_login -b (batch processing on a compute node)

 Some nodes can run Quartus, OpenCL emulation and compile and HLS emulation, simulation and compile.
 The node capacity grows with additional servers periodically added.